 For our pulique de pollo we stocked up on criollo ( yellow skinned) chicken which is more expensive than white chicken ( 12 Q vs 8 Q a pound) but more flavourful.

-Back in my mini-apartment kitchen in Panajachel (read more about it in Why I’m Volunteering in Guatemala ) we got to work.
+Back in my mini-apartment kitchen in Panajachel (read more about it in this Guide to One Month in Panajachel) we got to work.
 My job was peeling the vegetables–carrots the size of rolling pins, potatoes and huisquil, a vegetable pear also known as chayote.

 We’d chosen the prickly huisquil (for better flavour) so my job wasn’t as easy as it sounds.
 After disinfecting the cilantro, green onions and hierba buena with Microdyne solution, Olga began cooking.

 “If you’re making pulique for 50 people, it’s traditionally done outdoors over an open fire with a huge paddle,” she explained.
 “Your arms are usually sore and singed with fire by the time you’re finished.”

 Fortunately, there was just the two of us so no burnt arms were needed and the sauce thickened up nicely.